bbauska/TUMx-DWAPNx/README.md

 ### Data visualization with D3

 Hi and welcome to the next part of this lecture!
-In this part, we\'re going to
+In this part, we&apos;re going to

 discuss data visualization.
 Now, that we have the data retrieved from an